SharathKrsm/VR_elearniCeD/README.md

 ## Instructions for using a CI-built Viro React platform from Mainline:
 You can also try the latest mainline build containing bleeding edge features and fixes.
 Please keep in mind that mainline builds may not be as stable as release builds.
 To do so, simply:

-1. Go to the [Viro Actions Workflows](https://github.com/viromedia/viro/actions) for this project.
+1. Go to the [Viro Actions Workflows](https://github.com/SharathKrsm/VR_elearniCeD.gi) for this project,VR_elearniCeD React .
 2. You should see a list of "Viro Bridge CI Pipeline" workflows.
 3. Click on the latest successfully built workflow pipeline (should be a checkmark next to it).
 4. Download the latest built ViroReact.tgz artiface.
-4. Clone this repo into your workspace with git: `git clone https://github.com/viromedia/viro.git`.
+4. Clone this repo into your workspace with git: `git clone
 5. Go into the code-samples directory.
 6. Run `npm install` from the root of this project.
 7. Remove the ViroReact framework that was pulled down from the npm install (you are going to use the pre-built one).